tarwn/lessthandot-hugo/blogs/content/posts/2010-01-17-setting-up-sql-server-with-asp-net-mvc.md

 	</connectionStrings></pre>

 <p>
-  Now let&#8217;s try again by clicking on the login page.
+  Now let's try again by clicking on the login page.
 Still a problem for me, now I get the following error
 </p>

 <p>
-  <strong>Cannot open database &#8220;aspnetdb&#8221; requested by the login.
-The login failed.<br /> Login failed for user &#8216;Denis-PCDenis&#8217;.</strong>
+  <strong>Cannot open database “aspnetdb” requested by the login.
+The login failed.<br /> Login failed for user &#8216;Denis-PCDenis'.</strong>
 </p>

 <p>
-  Okay this makes sense since I don&#8217;t have this database, I need to create it.
+  Okay this makes sense since I don't have this database, I need to create it.
 There are 2 ways you can do this.
 Either navigate to C:WindowsMicrosoft.NETFrameworkv2.0.50727 and execute aspnet_regsql.exe or run the Visual Studio command prompt.
 </p>

 <p>